reactor/reactor-core/README.md

 ## Trouble building the project?
-Since the introduction of [Java Multi-Release JAR File](https://openjdk.org/jeps/238) support one need to have JDK 8, 9, 21 available on the classpath.
+Since the introduction of [Java Multi-Release JAR File](https://openjdk.org/jeps/238) support one needs to have JDK 8, 9, and 21 available on the classpath.
 All the JDKs should be automatically [detected](https://docs.gradle.org/current/userguide/toolchains.html#sec:auto_detection) or [provisioned](https://docs.gradle.org/current/userguide/toolchains.html#sec:provisioning) by Gradle Toolchain.